Tom-Forsyth/LCPMotionPlanner/README.md

 </p>

 ## Supported Platforms
-Currently, Windows and Linux are supported.
+Currently, only Windows and Linux are supported.
 For Windows, builds have been tested on Windows 11 with MSVC 17.
 For Linux, builds have been tested on Ubuntu 20.04 with GCC 9.4.0.

 ## Dependencies
 LCPMotionPlanner has two dependencies, Eigen and PhysX.
 They are included as submodules of this repository and handled by CMake, so no extra effort is required to get started.